dimitre/ofLibs/readme.md

 - [x] pugixml (needed by core ofXml)
 - [ ] rtAudio (maybe not needed anymore)
-- [ ] svgtiny (needed by addon ofxSvg, to be replaced to a new one)
+- [ ] svgtiny (needed by addon ofxSvg, to be replaced to a new one) to build svgtiny additional libraries are needed libwapcaplet & libdom
 - [x] tess2
 - [x] uriparser
 - [x] utf8